 Fans of Porsche’s track-focused 911 GT3 can look forward to an updated version of the car coming later this year.

 The complete 911 range is currently undergoing its mid-cycle update, with the most recent model to be updated being the Turbo.
-It looks like the next will be the GT3 and judging by the latest prototype the reveal isn’t far.
-A debut in September at the 2016 Paris auto show is likely.
+It looks like the next will be the updated GT3, and judging by the latest prototype the reveal isn’t far.
+A debut in the coming months is likely, as we've already seen the updated GT3 in race car form.

 The current GT3 made its debut at the 2013 Geneva auto show and proved quite controversial due its standard dual-clutch transmission.
 There was also the little issue of engines needing to be replaced in some of the earlier models.